 And while big powers weaken, new local powers rise – Moabites, the Ammonites, the Edomites, and in the Samaria and Judean hills – the Israelites.
 They are unique group speaking the language called Hebrew, and sharing a revolutionary religious concept of a belief in one god (only) and that it has no physical shape!.

 But while the Israelites settle the mountains, the coastal plain is inhabited by a new rivaling force – The Philistines.
 Archaeology proved that the Philistines were members of the “Sea People“, groups of people who migrated from the Aegean area, apparently because of the overall famine.
-Coming from the sea they settled along the coastal plain, and formed five major cities – Ashdod, Aacalon, Gaza, and in land Ekron and Gath.
+Coming from the sea they settled along the coastal plain, and formed five major cities – Ashdod, Ascalon, Gaza, and in land Ekron and Gath.
 Having an advanced metal technology, the Bible admits to their superiority, and how once they even capture the ark of the covenant(!)

-The turning point takes place about 3000 years ago, when the two forces will clash in the Ellah valley.
+The turning point takes place about 3000 years ago, when the two forces will clash in the Ella Valley.
 Both sides agree to have representative fight in their name, and declare “if you win we’ll be your slaves; if we win you will ours”.
 The Philistines send an “uncircumcised giant” named Goliath.
 The Israelites are all scared, but to the rescue comes a young red head from Bethlehem named David.
 He hits Goliath straight in his forehead, and for the first time the Israelites are victorious.

 The philistines retreat to their cities, and gradually they will disappear from the face of history.
 David becomes a celebrity, and after the death of Saul he is appointed king.
 He unites for the first time ALL the 12 tribes under his throne, and it then that he decide to create a new capital for his new united kingdom – Jerusalem.